-In Occitania, the Mazamet footbridge is a must-see in the village of Hautpoul.
-Suspended 70 meters above the Arnette gorges, this dizzying installation offers a breathtaking view of the valley.
+In Occitania, the Mazamet footbridge is an essential site in the village of Hautpoul.
+Suspended 70 meters above the Arnette gorges, this vertiginous installation offers a breathtaking view of the valley.
 The site promises visitors thrills and wonderful memories.

 L140 meter ointment, the Mazamet footbridge makes the link between two worlds.
 It connects the town of Mazamet and its 10 inhabitants, to the 000 inhabitants of medieval village of Hautpoul, built on a rocky outcrop of the Montagne Noire.
 The metal structure floats above the mountains and lush green trees.
 It thus offers a real architectural contrast in the heart of a wild nature.